Bulgaria dangles hope on EU enlargement veto

 But if Bulgaria votes 'Yes', then North Macedonian prime minister Dimitar Kovačevski will also have to get the deal through parliament.

-And that means it might well be premature for French president Emmanuel Macron to celebrate at his Western Balkans summit in Brussels on Thursday.
+And that means it would be premature for French president Emmanuel Macron to celebrate at his Western Balkans summit in Brussels on Thursday.

 Bulgaria has been vetoing North Macedonia since 2020 in a toxic dispute on the purportedly Bulgarian origins of North Macedonia's culture and language.